 In theory, you can gift the entire amount of your estate exclusion while you are still alive.
 Given that the amount of that lifetime exclusion increases just about every year – often substantially – you may never fully reach the exclusion amount.

 Consider Professional Help

-If you plan to give a gift to any single recipient that will be over $15,000, you'll need to file Form 709.
-If so, it's best to do it using a professional tax preparer.
+If you plan to give a gift to any single recipient that will be over $17,000, you’ll need to file Form 709.
+If so, you might want to consider a professional tax preparer.
 Form 709 is a much different tax return than an individual income tax return and requires special handling.